openleap-io/io.openleap.parent/README.md

 export GPG_TTY=$(tty)
 ```
 3. I think this one is optional, because if there is no default key the first key in the list (from 1.) is used.
 But anyhow:
 Is there a default key set?
-You can doe this either in th ~/.gnupg/gpg.conf file (just add default-key and the key id)
+You can do this either in the ~/.gnupg/gpg.conf file (just add default-key and the key id)